 During the winter months, Broward County's manatee population can reach over 900 of the slow-moving gentle giants.
 Manatees move south during the cold season to seek refuge in the warm water effluents of the Lauderdale and Port Everglades Power Plants.

-Broward County's reef tracts have 122 mooring buoys installed over six locations to allow boaters to enjoy the marine environment without damaging the reefs by anchoring.
+Broward County's reef tracts have 122 mooring buoys installed in ten locations to allow boaters to enjoy the marine environment without damaging the reefs by anchoring.
 The reef is critical habitat for the threatened staghorn and elkhorn corals and mooring buoys are an essential part of the conservation measures.

 Well over 1,500 threatened and endangered sea turtles nests are deposited on Broward County's beaches during the nesting/hatching season (March 1 - Oct.
 31).
 Each sea turtle can nest 3-5 times per season with each nest containing over 100 eggs.